Tails128/FumetteriaSafara/PATCH LIST.md

 > In order to joke around this fact, the version name after the 1.0 are named "X.Y Endless Beta" df

+##2.7 Endless Beta
+- Forced the black text color to prevent custom themes from overriding default text color
+- Added position number for 4th + placement to improve readability

 ##2.6 Endless Beta
 - Bugfix on a getContext()